 • Enforcement and risk mitigation framework

-• Nutrient, health, structure/function, diet, and immunity claims
+• Nutrient, health, structure/function and diet claims

 • Natural, “clean label,” ingredient, and allergen claims